John Wayne Glover: Imprisonment and death

 Glover was imprisoned at Lithgow Prison, where he was held in a maximum-security prison cell.

-In May 2005 Glover collapsed in his cell and was placed on suicide watch after telling prison officers "I've had enough - I want to kill myself."
+In May 2005 Glover collapsed in his cell and was placed on suicide watch after telling prison officers "I've had enough – I want to kill myself."
 He was examined by a mental health review team, and monitored by closed circuit television.
-He was also given medical examinations as a follow-up to the two cancer surgeries he had undergone the year prior.
+He was also given medical examinations as a follow-up to the two cancer surgeries he had undergone the year before.

 On 10 September 2005, Glover was found dead in his Lithgow maximum security prison cell and pronounced dead at 1:25 pm.
-The 72-year-old serial killer was confirmed to have hanged himself.
+The 72-year-old serial killer was confirmed to have hung himself.